 To get close to the local culture of Bangkok, one of the many ways is to try their delectable and rare kinds of street food.
 They are yummy, convenient to get and amazingly cheap.
 Sometimes, it can be intimidating too, especially for foreigners who are not too familiar with Asian cuisines.
 Wherever you go in Bangkok, there are many food stalls and vendors who are actively selling their lovely food to customers.
 Some street food in Bangkok even operates around the clock.
 But is it Halal?
 The answer is yes!
-Hence, in this piece, we will expose 10 Halal Street food you must try in Bangkok.
+Hence, in this piece, we will expose 10 Halal street food you must try in Bangkok.

-1) Hasan Roasted Duck
+#1 Roasted Duck @ Hasan Roasted Duck

 For only THB60, you should try the Hasan Roasted Duck.
 The surrounding at Hasan translates the exact definition of Bangkok’s street food; it is busy, chaotic and always full of people around the vicinity.
 The tables provided are not that many, so if it’s full, you have to wait for your turn.
-Be sure to try their duck noodles or the fatty, crispy skin duck served over hot rice with a splash of soy vinegar sauce on the top, marvelous!
+Be sure to try their duck noodles or the fatty, crispy skin duck served over hot rice with a splash of soy vinegar sauce on the top, marvellous!

-The Aisa Rotdee is located in the center of Khao San backpacker district.
+The Aisa Rotdee is located in the centre of Khao San backpacker district.
 Here, you can try their famous Kuay Teow Neua for only THB40.
 Or, if you are not into Kuay Teow, opt for beef noodles instead.
 Their broth is so tasty and the chunks of tender beef just make the dish, a perfect meal.

 Saman Islam serves Khao Soi for only THB80.
 This is a dish of yellow egg noodles with chicken and it is served in a creamy coconut curry.
-This stall is situated directly at the center of Bangkok’s popular weekend market.
+This stall is situated directly at the centre of Bangkok’s popular weekend market.
 So, after your busy shopping trip, don’t forget to drop by and grab a meal along with some refreshments to rejuvenate!

-4) Som-tam (also known as Papaya Pok Pok)
+#4 Som Tam (also known as Papaya Pok Pok)

 Som Tam is an unripe papaya salad.
 It is shredded and the traditional dressing can be quite spicy.
 Sometimes, they do add raw-black crabs into the salad too.
 This is what makes it rather unique.
 You can easily purchase the Papaya Pok Pok for only THB20-THB30.

-5) Pla-Pao (salted grilled fish)
+#5 Pla-Pao (salted grilled fish)

 Pla-Pao is a salted grilled fish dish.
 A freshwater fish is heavily salted on the outside.
 This is to form a salt crust.
 After that, the fish will be grilled.
 The salt-crusted skin is peeled away and reveal the moist and deliciousness of the grilled fish.
 Served with a bit of sour sauce and some veggies, this dish is simply enticing!
 The price is ranging from THB50 – THB80 depending on the size.